Immigration Law

 Strong recommendation letters = strong EB-2 NIW application

 Strong recommendation letters are key to a successful EB-2 NIW petition.
 They act as proof of your skills, achievements, and the impact of your work.
-Quality letters from trusted experts help USCIS understand why your application deserves approval.
+Quality letters from trusted experts help USCIS understand why your application deserves approval, and they matter most when the rest of your petition backs them up.

 Working with an experienced EB-2 NIW lawyer can make it easier to build a strong case and get your Green Card.
 If you’re ready to get started, request a consultation with Manifest Law today.